unidoc/unipdf-examples/templates/README.md

 - [Sample Concert Ticket](concert-ticket): showcases the usage of creator templates by creating a sample concert ticket.
 - [Sample Lab Results](lab-results): showcases the usage of creator templates by creating a sample lab results document.
 - [Sample Medical Bill Document](medical-bill): showcases the usage of creator templates by creating a sample medical bill document.
+- [Sample Rental Agreement](rental-agreement): showcases the usage of creator templates by creating a sample rental agreement.